How enriched music metadata can boost the engagement of your streaming service?

 Cover Pic_JeanLucIn this episode of Stream by Stream, Spiro Arkoudis, CRO of Tuned Global demystifies the role of enriched metadata for the music streaming industry with Jean-Luc Biaulet, co-creator of Music Story.

-I'm an engineer working in databases and my background is in the business intelligence world, data warehouse back in the day.
 I was working for retail and I decided to create Music Story 12 years ago because music is a real passion for me.
 At this time I also felt the direction digital music was taking with streaming and I could see, from my technical background, a huge need for technical skills to solve all the millions of problems that inevitably would happen in this context.

 When people hear reference to “metadata”, generally they think that it contains an artist's name, a song name, maybe some cover art.
 But is that it, is there more to that?